The 26 best deals from Walmart’s Early Black Friday event | CNN Underscored

-So, instead of spending precious time browsing through all of Walmart’s early Black Friday discounts, we’ve picked out our favorite deals from the event for you, including picks for the home, fashion, toys and a ton of electronics.
+So, instead of spending precious time browsing through all of Walmart’s early Black Friday discounts, we’ve picked out our favorite deals from the event for you, ranging from home and fashion to toys and a ton of electronics.
 See below, and start shopping before the great deals are gone.

 Walmart Black Friday electronics deals